frida/frida-website/_i18n/en/_docs/stalker.md

 It is called by the function responsible for generating instrumented code, `gum_exec_ctx_obtain_block_for()` and its job is to generate the instrumented code.
 We can see that it does this using a loop to process one instruction at a time.
-First retrieving an instruction from the iterator, then telling stalker to instrument the instruction as is (without modification).
-These two functions are implemented inside stalker itself.
+First retrieving an instruction from the iterator, then telling Stalker to instrument the instruction as is (without modification).
+These two functions are implemented inside Stalker itself.
 The first is responsible for parsing a `cs_insn` and updating the internal state.
 This `cs_insn` type is a datatype used by the internal [Capstone](http://www.capstone-engine.org/) disassembler to represent an instruction.
 The second is responsible for writing out the